Dashboards

 Administrators can override the Default Dashboard setting for any user from the Users menu (Setup > Administration > More > Users & Security > Users > select user > Other settings).

 To specify which dashboards can be selected by a user to be visible as their start page, administrators can use the new Allow as start page property defined for the Dashboard object type.
-Only the dashboards that have this property enabled will be available for selection by users.
+Only the dashboards that have this property enabled are available for selection by users.

 By default, this property is enabled for the following dashboards: